supremapix/villa-italia-clone/replit.md

 - Pinterest

 ### SEO & Structured Data
+- **EnhancedSEO Component**: Centralized SEO management using react-helmet-async
-- Schema.org JSON-LD markup for Hotel type
+- Schema.org JSON-LD markup for Hotel type, WebPage, Beach, and BreadcrumbList
-- Open Graph and Twitter Card meta tags
+- Open Graph and Twitter Card meta tags with dynamic page-specific content
 - Comprehensive meta descriptions targeting local search terms
 - Geo-location metadata for local SEO
+- Resource hints (preconnect, dns-prefetch) for performance optimization
+- Unique canonical URLs per page to prevent duplicate content issues
+- Pre-rendering configuration (react-snap) for static HTML generation
+- Complete sitemap.xml with all 25+ neighborhood/beach pages

 ### No Backend/Database
 This is a static frontend application with no server-side logic or database.
 All data is hardcoded in component files.
 Contact forms redirect to WhatsApp rather than storing submissions.